hunchoB/blog-project/README.md

-# figma-card-site
+# Blog
-It is business card site from Figma.
+It is blog.
+Only HTML SCSS JS